Home > Wisconsin Court Guide

 Ordinance violations are heard by Circuit Courts in areas without Municipal Courts.

-These programs operate as specialized divisions of Circuit Courts.
+These programs operate as specialized programs of Circuit Courts.

 |Case Type||Court Type|